 Strep Throat Fact Sheet

-PDF Version for this Fact Sheet
+PDF Version of this Fact Sheet

-Strep throat can occur at any age, but is most frequent among school‑aged children.
+Strep throat can occur at any age but is most frequent among school-aged children.

 Symptoms start 1 to 5 days after exposure and include: